gabesullice/libshapes/README.md

 `libshapes` is a package exporting classes and functions for representing, manipulating, and inspecting 2d geometric shapes.

+**Version Note**: API should not be considered stable until a 1.0.0 release.

 # Contents

 - [Overview](#overview)